TIY-ATL-ROR-2015-Sep/lectures/wk08-advanced-rails/tue/questions.md

 Here is an example [`.travis.yml` file][travis-rails] that you can feel free to use in your project.
 I'm happy to explain details if you have questions.
+You can take out the `before_script` if your reddit app is using sqlite3 instead of postgresql.
+If you *are* using postgresql, you need to simply tweak the database name in the `before_script`.

 The test database name should be in the `test:` section of your `config/database.yml`.
+Note that if you're using postgresql and have *not* created the database you will need to run: `createdb my-database`.

 You can run any tests you write with ...